< Terug naar resultaten

 • 7

-Siglufjordur, Hofsos, Borgarvirki, Kolugljúfur Canyon
+Siglufjordur, Hofsos, Kolufljufur Canyon

 • 8

-Snæfellsnes Peninsula, vikings and Stykkisholmur
+Snæfellsnes Peninsula, Vikings and Stykkisholmur

 Today we drive west to the Snæfellsnes Peninsula.
-Along the way we visit a reconstructed Viking house once home to Eirik the Red and his son Leif Eiriksson - the two most famous travelling Vikings.
-The 'Eirikstadir' gives an interesting insight to way of life for the early settlers and an introduction to the historic tradition of the 'Icelandic Sagas'.
-From Eiríksstaðir we head for the village of Stykkishólmur.Snæfellsnes is perhaps best known for the stratovolcano 'Snæfellsjökull'.
-Jules Verne, in his classic 'Journey to the Centre of the Earth', describes this as the start point for the characters' descent.
-New Age followers consider this area to be one of the earth's seven major energy centres.
-We head to our accommodation, located on the southern side of the peninsula, on the beach with great views over Snæfellsjökull.
+Along the way, we visit a reconstructed Viking house once home to Erik the Red and his son Leif Erikson – the two most famous travelling Vikings.
+The Eiríksstaðir gives an interesting insight into the life of early settlers and an introduction to the historic tradition of the Icelandic Sagas.
+From Eiríksstaðir, we head to the village of Stykkishólmur.
+Snæfellsnes is best known for the stratovolcano Snæfellsjökull.
+Jules Verne, in his classic Journey to the Centre of the Earth, describes this as the start point for the characters' descent.
+New Age followers consider this area to be one of the Earth's seven major energy centres.
+We pass through fishing villages on the peninsula and head to one of the most photographed mountains in Iceland, Kirkjufell.
+We then head to the southern side of the peninsula to our accommodation on the beach with great views over Snæfellsjökull.
+Accommodation: Langaholt Guesthouse or Kast Guesthouse (or similar)

 • 9